Rajib-Gupta/netflixgpt/README.md

 # netflixgpt
-This is a Movie recommendation app
+This is a Netflix clone with GPT-3 integration